harrisonkwhite/kaozeth/README.md

 ## Building

-Building and running this project has been tested on Windows and Linux.
+Building and running this project has only been tested on Windows.

 Clone the repository by running `git clone --recursive https://github.com/harrisonkwhite/terraria_clone.git`.